 What Information Was Involved?
-We determined that the unauthorized access into the MOVEit Transfer server may have rendered accessible information including: your name, address, and auto loan account number.
+We determined that the unauthorized access into the MOVEit Transfer server may have rendered accessible information including: your name, address, date of birth, Social Security number, driver's license number and other government issued identification number(s), financial account information, telephone number, and credit and/or debit card number.